Helpmewithbiblestudy.org

 6. What is the significance of the Land Covenant?

 The Land Covenant elaborates upon the Land portion of the Abrahamic Covenant!
-It is a promise that the Land will be populated with Believers and that the enemies of God will be judged, and this covenant is eternal.
+It is a promise that the Land will be populated with Believers without the enemies of God who will be judged, and this covenant is eternal.

-While the promise of land to his descendants was made unconditionally to Abraham, the condition of the Mosaic and Land Covenant determined who was a descendant of Abraham which enabled entrance into the Promised Land.
-Despite the disobedience of the first generation of Hebrews out of Egypt and while the Mosaic Covenant was clear about its conditions for God's blessings, God still reiterates His Covenant with the focus on land with the second and subsequent generations.
+While the promise of land to his descendants was made unconditionally to Abraham, the condition of the Mosaic and Land Covenants determined who was a descendant of Abraham, which enabled entrance into the Promised Land.
+Despite the disobedience of the first generation of Israelites out of Egypt and while the Mosaic Covenant was clear about its conditions for God's blessings, God still reiterates His Covenant with the focus on land with the second and subsequent generations.

 Also important to note, while the nation of Israel will eventually irretrievably break the Mosaic Covenant, God does not destroy the nation of Israel nor end His covenant relationship with the nation.